Lazztech/Lazztech.Lab/README.md

 # install authentik or apply any updates to the authentik-config.yaml
 $ helm upgrade authentik authentik/authentik -f helm/authentik-config.yaml

+# go to https://<your server>/if/flow/initial-setup/ for initial setup

 # uninstall command if needed
 $ helm uninstall authentik
 ```